LSchlierf/Bingo-Java/README.md

 ### Printing

-In the class [Printing.java](src/BingoParts/Printing.java) there are three methods for creating PDFs from either a specified Bingo card or newly created ones.
-The generated PDFs will be placed in the compiled counterpart to [PrintOutput](src/BingoParts/PrintOutput), in the folder "bin/BingoParts/PrintOutput".
+In the class [Printing.java](src/BingoParts/Printing.java) there are several methods for creating PDFs from either a specified Bingo card or newly created ones.
+There is also a main method for generating PDFs.
+You can run it and enter the values as prompted, or run it from the command line with the arguments "(one|six) (the set name), (the size), (the path where you want to save the PDFs), [--no-free-tile]".
+If you choose to run the main method without arguments, you will be prompted to enter all these values.
+If you choose not to enter a path, the PDF will be saved in the compiled counterpart to [PrintOutput](src/BingoParts/PrintOutput), in the folder "bin/BingoParts/PrintOutput".
 I might change this locatioin in the future, since this folder is cleaned upon exit by most IDEs.
 The PDF generation utilizes the [PDFBox library by Apache](https://pdfbox.apache.org/).

 ## Roadmap